NSando21/NSando21/README.md

 Welcome to my GitHub profile!
 I'm a passionate backend developer who loves creating robust and scalable solutions.
 I'm currently studying **Computer Science** at Universidad Francisco José de Caldas, halfway through my degree.
 I really love expanding my knowledge in both back-end and front-end development.
 I have experience as a full-stack web developer and my goal is to strengthen my development skills and explore new technologies.
 I'm very enthusiast in diving deep into the realms of Software Development!

+Beyond writing clean and efficient code, I bring a problem-solving mindset, strong cross-team communication skills, adaptability to change, and a clear focus on delivering meaningful value.
+I'm driven to contribute to projects where technology, creativity, and human insight come together to build impactful solutions.

 ### 💻 About Me

 - 🔭 I'm currently working on backend development projects and APIs